teasgen/asr/README.md

 python3 src/utils/train_bpe.py --ls-indices-dir <ABSOLUTE_PATH_TO_DIRECTORY>/data/datasets/librispeech --dir-to-save-model <ABSOLUTE_PATH_TO_DIRECTORY>/data/bpe
 ```
 And then run training as same as char tokenizer.
 For more hydra details take a look at deepspeech_config_bpe.yaml.
 Unfortunately in this mode you mustn't use beam search with LM.
 You may download my trained BPE from `https://disk.yandex.ru/d/6KNUINjFGn9ofQ`

+Moreover, the training report and other logs are available in WandB https://api.wandb.ai/links/teasgen/dx35cnsu

 ## How To Evaluate
 All generated texts will be saved into `data/saved/evals` directory with corresponing names.
 Download pretrained model from `https://disk.yandex.ru/d/6KNUINjFGn9ofQ` and put it in `saved/full_deepspeech_beam_search_torch_zero_to_hero_part_2_more_augs_wo_limits/model_best.pth`